jnmaloof/MCB160L-BSA-mapping/Day3.md

 ![](figs/OutcrossAppQL.png)

-Choose the Quick Launch that matches the mutation you have been assigned.
+Choose the Quick Launch that matches the EMSXX mutation you have been assigned.

 ### Input